-As part of the administration separation between normal users and admin users (Segregation of Duties), a secure host, or “Privileged Access Workstation”, must exist in order to fully separate a standard computer from the specific privileged machine used for domain privileged maintenance.
+As part of the administrative separation between normal users and admin users (Segregation of Duties), a secure host, or “Privileged Access Workstation (PAW)”, must exist to fully separate a standard computer from the specific privileged machine used for domain privileged maintenance.
 These assets are the main target of any attacker who is looking to compromise the directory, and this is why is so important to secure and protect such assets.

-Each of the defined tiers or areas within this model (Admin/Tier0, Servers/Tier1 & Sites/Tier2) will have its own set of PAWs for administration; is not permitted to share PAWs between Areas/Tiers.
+Each of the defined tiers or areas within this model (Admin/Tier0, Servers/Tier1 & Sites/Tier2) will have its own set of Privileged Access Workstation (PAW) for administration; is not permitted to share PAWs between Areas/Tiers.
 Those assets will be under control of Tier0 administrators.
-These assets will have a set of restrictions used to protect the privileged access to the environment; for example, logon restrictions, web surfing or having local administrative privileges.
+These assets will have a set of restrictions, used to protect the privileged access to the environment.
+For example, logon restrictions, web surfing or having local administrative privileges.

-Jerry Devore, a Microsoft Premier Field Engineer provides a nice walkthrough of PAW concept.
+Jerry Devore, a Microsoft Premier Field Engineer has a nice walkthrough of PAW concept.